Franz Kafka

-Franz Kafka (3 July 1883 – 3 June 1924) was a German-speaking Bohemian novelist and short-story writer based in Prague, widely regarded as one of the major figures of 20th-century literature.
-His work fuses elements of realism and the fantastic.
-It typically features isolated protagonists facing bizarre or surrealistic predicaments and incomprehensible socio-bureaucratic powers.
-It has been interpreted as exploring themes of alienation, existential anxiety, guilt, and absurdity.
-His best known works include the short story "The Metamorphosis" and novels The Trial and The Castle.
-The term Kafkaesque has entered English to describe absurd situations, like those depicted in his writing.
+Franz Kafka (3 July 1883 – 3 June 1924) was a German-language Jewish Czech writer and novelist born in Prague, in the Austro-Hungarian Empire.
+Widely regarded as a major figure of 20th-century literature, his work fuses elements of realism and the fantastique, and typically features isolated protagonists facing bizarre or surreal predicaments and incomprehensible socio-bureaucratic powers.
+The term Kafkaesque has entered the lexicon to describe situations like those depicted in his writings.
+His best-known works include the novella The Metamorphosis (1915) and the novels The Trial (1924) and The Castle (1926).
+His work has widely influenced artists, philosophers, composers, filmmakers, literary historians, religious scholars, and cultural theorists.

-Kafka was born into a middle-class German-speaking Czech Jewish family in Prague, the capital of the Kingdom of Bohemia, then part of the Austro-Hungarian Empire, today the capital of the Czech Republic.
-He trained as a lawyer and after completing his legal education was employed full-time by an insurance company, forcing him to relegate writing to his spare time.
-Over the course of his life, Kafka wrote hundreds of letters to family and close friends, including his father, with whom he had a strained and formal relationship.
+Kafka was born into a middle-class German- and Yiddish-speaking Czech Jewish family in Prague, the capital of the Kingdom of Bohemia, which belonged to the Austro-Hungarian Empire (later the capital of Czechoslovakia and the Czech Republic).
+He trained as a lawyer, and after completing his legal education was employed full-time in various legal and insurance jobs.
+His professional obligations led to internal conflict as he felt that his true vocation was writing.
+Only a minority of his works were published during his life; the story-collections Contemplation (1912) and A Country Doctor (1919), and individual stories, such as his novella The Metamorphosis, were published in literary magazines, but they received little attention.
+He wrote hundreds of letters to family and close friends, including his father, with whom he had a strained and formal relationship.
 He became engaged to several women but never married.
-He died in obscurity in 1924 at the age of 40 from tuberculosis.
+He died relatively unknown in 1924 of tuberculosis, aged 40.